-The Compensation Committee makes determinations concerning salaries and incentive compensation and otherwise determines compensation levels for the Company's executive officers and other key employees and performs such other functions regarding compensation as the Board Daryl Henze (Chairman), Bruce Krehbiel and Diego Veitia.
-The Audit Committee met six times during the 2013 fiscal year.
+The Compensation Committee makes determinations concerning salaries and incentive compensation and otherwise determines compensation levels for the Company's executive officers and other key employees and performs such other functions regarding compensation as the Board may delegate.
+The members of the Compensation Committee during the 2017 fiscal year were: John M. Fowler (Chairman), Eric Parthemore and Paul Anderson.
+The Compensation Committee met six times during the 2017 fiscal year.